 You’ll start working with your care team right away:

 Insurance companies do not like to pay for integrative medicine services.
-At Agenixs, we work to the best of our ability to get laboratory testing covered whenever possible as well as many medications which insurance does cover.
+We work to the best of our ability to get laboratory testing covered whenever possible as well as many medications which insurance does cover.

 While insurance companies are often unwilling to help, we commit to working with every patient to develop an affordable plan, allowing you to reach your health goals.
 Our treatment plans start as low as $80 per month.
 We also offer concierge medicine services, allowing you to be an exclusive and private patient of one of our providers.